salpida-foundation/sal-meter-competition/README.md

+ **Authority Notice:** Canonical definitions and governance for this competition are fixed exclusively in [DOI-registered records](https://github.com/salpida-foundation/salpida-canonical).
+This repository is a non-authoritative index.
+See [NOTICE.md](./NOTICE.md) for details.

+---

+# sal-meter-competition

 # sal-meter-competition
 Open global competition to build Sal-Meter consciousness-measurement devices.
 Track A: $300K USD, Track B: $50-100K USD, Track C: Open.
 CAIS-compliant aptamer-iodine redox sensing.
 CC BY-SA 4.0.